Register Nutanix Cloud

 -

-Modify the YAML files to remove sections so that only those sections listed in the table below remain in each file.
+Modify the YAML files so that only the top-level objects listed in the table below remain in each file.

 Secret